 Dr. Steflik emphasizes the importance of the immense collaboration that took place in saving Roman’s life.

 “A delay of even one or two hours may have resulted in the worst possible outcome,” explains Dr. Steflik.
 “His artery was extremely narrow, and once it closes, there is no blood flow to the lower body.
-Because of the collaboration of the pediatrician, myself, and Dr. Chelen, we stabilized Roman and remarkably, he suffered no organ damage.
+Because of the collaboration of Dr. Keith, myself, and Dr. Chelen, we stabilized Roman and remarkably, he suffered no organ damage.

 “As the region’s Children’s Hospital, we are equipped to quickly diagnose and administer treatment that ultimately saves lives.
 I am honored to work with this team of local experts.”